 Questions can be directed to Zach Warren: firstname.lastname@example.org

 Whether your family participated in the Pre-K Explorer program before or is brand new to baseball, this is a great way to build on your prior experience or introduce your child to organized baseball in Sudbury.
 Our T-Ball program goals are for the kids to have fun, meet new friends and learn the basic skills of catching, throwing and hitting a baseball.
 The program is open to both boys and girls who are currently enrolled in Kindergarten.

-In 2018, the T-Ball program met for 1½ hours each Saturday morning at the Curtis Middle School beginning at 9:00 am from April 28 through June 16; we anticipate 2020 to follow a similar schedule.
+The T-Ball program meets for 1½ hours each Saturday morning at the Curtis Middle School beginning at 9:00 am from May 1 through June 19.

 We strive to make T-Ball a rewarding experience for children at all levels of ability and experience, and we hope they will continue to participate in Single A, Double A, Triple A and Majors as they grow.

 The weekly T-Ball format includes a few minutes of warm up exercises, a short team meeting detailing the activities of the day, demonstrations of the featured skill of the day, and thrills doing skills.
 As the season progresses, the teams play practice games against each other just for fun.
 Uniform caps and tee shirts will be provided, but players need their own baseball gloves.
 The team names will be the same as real Minor League baseball teams like the Durham Bulls and Lansing Lugnuts.
 We play using softer “reduced injury factor" (RIF) baseballs, and we ask all parents to come help “coach” on the field.

 Questions can be directed to John Kraemer: email@example.com

 Sudbury T-BALL Parents Meeting

 What: An overview of the Sudbury T-Ball season, LS Youth Baseball AND the opportunity for you to meet your coaches and for your players to receive their uniforms